 - What emotions does this event bring up (fear, awe, curiosity)?

 - Ignoring the paranormal experience isn’t an option for me?
 If so, why?

 Another critical point to remember is we are mystical beings.
 It is our nature to explore and push the boundaries of reality.
 These types of events are occurrences beyond the limits of everyday reality.
 But what is normal?
 Who gets to define the boundaries of normal?
 Who decides that paranormal experiences need to be avoided or ignored?

 These encounters can be breakthroughs in perception or signs of mental illness.
 It is sometimes difficult to tell them apart.
 In either case, we should explore them.
 We should examine their source and why we fear them.
 Ignoring these experiences is a mistake.
 They are opportunities to see what’s behind the veil.

 Ignoring the Paranormal and Supernatural

 Ignoring something doesn’t mean that it doesn’t exist.
 Our expectations taint our perception.
-So, enhancing our powers of observation is key.
+So, enhancing our powers of observation is vital.
 Another thing we need to do is remove the roadblocks of “belief” that create our expectations.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia